GCOOS/erddap2agol/README.md

 1. **Command-Line User Interface (CUI)**
 - To access the CUI, follow the instructions from instillation options. </br>
 2. **Standalone Notebook functions** (e.g., `_updateNRT`)
-- The underscore functions within the run module indicate functions that are to be used in AGOL hosted notebooks.
+- The underscore functions within the run module are to be used in AGOL hosted notebooks.
 To deploy these capabilities, simply follow the pip install/import process outlined above, then schedule the notebook to run at your desired interval. </br>

 ## Core Modules